Skip to content

 Summary

-Plumm enables employees to request, manage, and track time off directly within the platform.
-The streamlined workflow ensures clear visibility for managers and employees, and centralizes all time-off records.
+Plumm allows employees to request, manage, and track time off directly within the platform.
+The streamlined workflow ensures clear visibility for both managers and employees, centralizing all time-off records.

 In this article

-• Step 1: Submit a time-off request
+2. Step 1: Submit a Time-Off Request

 Before you begin